7-Day Martha's Vineyard Itinerary (2026): The Full-Week Plan

 Grocery Stores for Self-Catering

-• Stop & Shop — 50 Water Street, Vineyard Haven (across from ferry).
+• Stop and Shop: 50 Water Street, Vineyard Haven (across from ferry).
 6 AM–11 PM.
 Full supermarket.

-• Cronig's Market — 357 State Road, VH.
+• Cronig's Market: 357 State Road, VH.
 Since 1917.
 Local and organic focus.
 Second location in West Tisbury.

-• Morning Glory Farm — 120 Meshacket Road, Edgartown.
+• Morning Glory Farm: 120 Meshacket Road, Edgartown.
 Open 9 AM–5:30 PM year-round.
 Farm-grown produce, scratch-baked pies, prepared meals.

-• Alley's General Store — State Road, West Tisbury.
+• Alley's General Store: State Road, West Tisbury.
 Since 1858.

 • North Tabor Farm (Chilmark), The Grey Barn and Farm (Chilmark, artisan cheeses)

 Weekly grocery budget for a couple: $250–$400/week.
 MV prices run 15–25% higher than mainland.
-Alcohol is sold retail ONLY in Edgartown and Oak Bluffs — Chilmark and West Tisbury are dry towns.
+Alcohol is sold retail ONLY in Edgartown and Oak Bluffs; Chilmark and West Tisbury are dry towns.
 Stock up before heading up-island.

 Laundromats